-The County of Orange (County) is focused on building a System of Care that is integrated and coordinated regionally to address the needs of persons experiencing homelessness and provides a safety net for persons at risk of homelessness.
+The County of Orange (County) continues its efforts to building a System of Care that is integrated and coordinated regionally to address the needs of persons experiencing homelessness and provides a safety net for persons at risk of homelessness.
 The System of Care is comprised of five components - healthcare, behavioral health, housing, community corrections and benefits and support services - that provide critical resources and support to the community.
-The County's effort in building a System of Care includes facilitating access through ongoing outreach and engagement to persons experiencing homelessness, especially those living on the streets or in place not mean for human habitation.
+The County's effort in building a comprehensive and coordinated System of Care includes facilitating access through ongoing outreach and engagement to persons experiencing homelessness, especially those living on the streets or in places not meant for human habitation.
 Through outreach and engagement, the individual needs of persons experiencing homelessness are assessed and incorporated in to action plans to support individuals in securing housing and other supportive services to ensure housing stability.
-The County has implemented outreach, engagement and assessment to occur in multiple settings, including the year-round emergency shelters and service centers where people experiencing homelessness typically access resources.
+The County has implemented outreach, engagement and assessment to occur in multiple settings, including the year-round emergency shelters and service centers where people experiencing homelessness typically access resources, as well as equipping street outreach teams to provide a targeted outreach and engagement to people experiencing unsheltered homelessness.

-Since 1998, the County has had a comprehensive, coordinated, and regional Continuum of Care strategy that includes participation of all 34 cities in Orange County, County Agencies, the County's homeless housing and service providers, and other community groups, including non-profits, local governmental agencies, faith-based organizations, those currently experiencing homelessness and those who previously experienced homelessness, interested business leaders, schools and other stakeholders to identify the gaps and unmet needs of the County's System of Care.
-The needs of the homeless population and service priorities continue to be identified through the County's Continuum of Care.
-The Continuum of Care provides an opportunity for the public to engage on matters and issues related to homelessness and provide feedback or recommendations on its going development and coordination of homeless services.
+Since 1998, the County has had a comprehensive, coordinated, and regional Continuum of Care (CoC) strategy that includes participation of all 34 cities in Orange County, County Agencies, the County's homeless housing and service providers, and other community groups, including non-profits, local governmental agencies, faith-based organizations, those currently experiencing homelessness and those who previously experienced homelessness, interested business leaders, schools and other stakeholders to identify the gaps and unmet needs of the County's System of Care.
+The needs of the homeless population and service priorities continue to be identified through the Orange County CoC.

+The Orange County CoC provides an opportunity for the public to engage on matters and issues related to homelessness and provide feedback or recommendations on its going development and coordination of homeless services.
 The inclusive practices of the Continuum of Care allow for participation of all stakeholders including those with current or past experience of homelessness in planning processes such as the Point In Time Count and survey and most recently through the establishment of a Lived Experience Advisory Committee.